Mark Bolland: Deputy Private Secretary to the Prince of Wales

 An October 1998 article in The Times called "The Prince's Circle" described Bolland as having been '...credited with "updating" the Prince's image' by encouraging Charles to meet the Spice Girls, Nelson Mandela, and Peter Mandelson but also said that he was blamed for the negative publicity that resulted from Penny Junor's biography of the prince, Charles: Victim or Villain?.

 Bolland also helped the establishment of special media arrangements to safeguard the privacy of Charles's sons, princes William and Harry at school and university, and was reportedly nicknamed "Blackadder" by the young princes.

 Lamport was replaced as the prince's Private Secretary by Michael Peat in 2002 and Bolland later felt that he should have left at the same time.
 He was pressured to stay and remained in post, before becoming a consultant to the Palace for a short time, at which time he decided he needed to move on.

 His role was recognised by the PR industry in 2001 when he was awarded the prestigious PR Week "Professional of the Year Award".

-A two part television series on Bolland's work for Charles, Reinventing the Royals, was due to be broadcast on BBC 2 in January 2014 but was postponed.
+A two-part television series on Bolland's work for Charles, Reinventing the Royals, was due to be broadcast on BBC Two in January 2014 but was postponed.
 The programme was written and presented by Steve Hewlett and was made without cooperation or the involvement of the royal family.

 Post-royal work

 In 2003, Bolland established a strategic communications consultancy, Mark Bolland & Associates, and advised a number of businesses, individuals and international foundations.

 Bolland has held numerous positions in the third sector, having joined the Journalists' Charity, which was known as The Newspaper Press Fund when it was first established, as its vice-president in 2007, and serving as a trustee of the Open Futures Trust from 2010 to 2014 and the Middlesbrough and Teesside Philanthropic Foundation from 2012 to 2014.
 Bolland has also served as a trustee of several high net worth family charitable foundations and trusts including the Helen Hamlyn Trust from 2008 to 2014, the David Ross Foundation from 2011 to present, and as director of the Bertarelli Foundation from 2013.

-Bolland wrote the "Restaurant Spy" column for ES, the lifestyle magazine of the London Evening Standard from 2006 to 2009, has contributed occasional articles for the Mail on Sunday, and book reviews for the British Journalism Review, and wrote a column for the News of the World under the byline of 'Blackadder'.
+Bolland wrote the Restaurant Spy column for ES, the lifestyle magazine of the London Evening Standard from 2006 to 2009, has contributed occasional articles for the Mail on Sunday, and book reviews for the British Journalism Review, and wrote a column for the News of the World under the byline of 'Blackadder'.
 He has also appeared on Newsnight Review.

-In June 2011 The Independent alleged that Bolland was closely linked to organised efforts to remove information from the English Wikipedia articles of the clients of his firm including Edward Stanley, 19th Earl of Derby, David Ross, Maan Al-Sanea, and Bolland's partner, Guy Black.
-A single IP address in Clerkenwell, the location of Mark Bolland & Associates, had made several edits to the articles.

 In 2014, Bolland was named as one of London's most 1000 influential people by the Evening Standard.
 Bolland is a member of the Garrick Club.